-&lt;sup>21 Section 51A Education Act 2002 and regulations made under that section.
+&lt;sup>22 Section 51A Education Act 2002 and regulations made under that section.

-• direct reinstatement of the pupil immediately or on a particular date.

-67. Where reinstatement would make no practical difference because for example, the pupil has already returned to school following the expiry of a fixed-period exclusion or the parents make clear they do not want their child reinstated, the governing board must still consider whether the pupil should be officially reinstated.
+- 66. In the light of its consideration, the governing board can either: - decline to reinstate the pupil; or - direct reinstatement of the pupil immediately or on a particular date. - 67.
+Where reinstatement would make no practical difference because for example, the pupil has already returned to school following the expiry of a fixed-period exclusion or the parents make clear they do not want their child reinstated, the governing board must still consider whether the pupil should be officially reinstated.
 If it decides against reinstatement of a pupil who has been permanently excluded the parents can request an independent review.